 There are steps you can take to reduce your risk of infection.
 When possible, get a COVID-19 vaccine.
-Also stay up to date with COVID-19 vaccines, including getting recommended booster doses, to prevent serious illness.
-You're considered up to date with your vaccines if you've gotten all recommended COVID-19 vaccines, including booster doses, when you become eligible.
+You are considered up to date with your vaccines if you have gotten all recommended COVID-19 vaccine shots when you become eligible.

-If you're up to date with your vaccines, you can more safely return to doing activities that you might not have been able to do because of the pandemic.
-However, if you are in an area with a high number of people with COVID-19 in the hospital and new COVID-19 cases, the CDC recommends wearing a mask indoors in public.
+After getting vaccinated, you can more safely return to doing activities that you might not have been able to do because of high numbers of people with COVID-19 in your area.
+However, if you are in an area with a high number of people with COVID-19 in the hospital, the CDC recommends wearing a mask indoors in public.